-- 1. The Board of Examiners' rulings are based on a simple majority vote. - If the votes are equally divided, the chairperson of the Board of Examiners will have a casting vote unless the votes were cast by ballot. - 3.
-If votes cast by ballot are equally divided, then a second vote by ballot will be held; if the votes are once again equally divided, the proposal being voted upon will be rejected.
+- 1. The Board of Examiners' rulings are based on a simple majority vote. - If the votes are equally divided, the chairperson of the Board of Examiners will have a casting vote unless the votes were cast by ballot. - If votes cast by ballot are equally divided, a second vote by ballot will be held; if the votes are once again equally divided, the proposal being voted upon will be rejected.

-Article 5 Appointment of examiners, external examiners and ad hoc committees
+Article 5 Appointment of examiners

-- The Board of Examiners will appoint all examiners of the programme before the start of each academic year and furthermore as often as necessary. - As examiners only professors, associate professors, assistant professors (including tenure trackers) and lecturers of TU Delft can be appointed.
-Examiners must have obtained a university teaching qualification (UTQ) or equivalent, or are in the process of obtaining the UTQ. - 3 In special cases, a deviation from the requirements in section 2 of this article is permitted.
-A motivated request has to be put forward to the Board of Examiners.
+- 1. The Board of Examiners will appoint before the start of each academic year and furthermore as often as necessary the examiners of the programme, who are responsible for the examinations and the determinations of the results. - As examiners only professors, associate professors, assistant professors (including tenure trackers) and lecturers of TU Delft can be appointed.
+Examiners must have obtained the UTQ or equivalent, or be in the process of obtaining the UTQ. - 3.
+In special cases, deviation from the requirements in section 2 of this article is permitted.
+The head of the department or section can make a motivated request to the Board of Examiners.